Get-A-Head/programmable-video/programmable_video/README.md

 # twilio_programmable_video

-## **NOTE**: THIS IS A PRE-RELEASE FOR WEB SUPPORT WE DO NOT GUARANTEE THAT THE API STAYS THE SAME NOR DO WE GUARANTEE THAT EACH RELEASE IS FULLY WORKING AS EXPECTED

 Flutter plugin for [Twilio Programmable Video](https://www.twilio.com/video?utm_source=opensource&utm_campaign=flutter-plugin), which enables you to build real-time videocall applications (WebRTC) \
 This Flutter plugin is a community-maintained project for [Twilio Programmable Video](https://www.twilio.com/video?utm_source=opensource&utm_campaign=flutter-plugin) and not maintained by Twilio.
 If you have any issues, please file an issue instead of contacting support.